Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 If someone grows 25 or more marijuana plants in their home, he or she could serve up to 15 years in prison.
 Also, if the alleged offender is a landlord or resident of a grow house, they can be charged with a felony and serve time in prison.

 If you have been charged with manufacturing cannabis or cultivating marijuana in Leon County, contact Pumphrey Law to discuss your charge and possible defenses.
 As experienced marijuana defense attorneys in Leon County, our team of lawyers can help you fight harsh penalties by aggressively challenging your criminal charge.
-Contact us at (850) 681-7777 for a consultation about your alleged manufacturing or cultivating marijuana charge.
+Contact us at (850) 681-7777 for a free consultation about your alleged manufacturing or cultivating marijuana charge.

 Article last updated October 22, 2016.